kno3comma14/personal-posts/api/graphql_intro-II.md

 ## The project
-The source code for this project can be found [here](https://github.com/kno3comma14/graphql_tutorial) and you are free to clone, fork and share the project for any purpose.
+The source code for this project can be found [here](https://github.com/kno3comma14/graphql_tutorial) and you are free to clone, fork, and share the project for any purpose.

-This is a project thought as a guide to understand a little bit of GraphQL, so we will need a few requisites listed below:
+This is a project thought as a guide to present a little bit of GraphQL, so we will need a few requisites listed below:
 - **Python 3.8.6** or superior: Our programming language.
 - **Pip**: We need this to install Pipenv.